 Those findings apply only to women with ovulation problems and not to all infertile women.
 Yet, key study findings could give many women new avenues to explore, including:

-a.
-Switch protein sources: Replace some of the beef, pork or chicken you eat (animal protein) with vegetable protein sources, such as cooked dried beans and nuts.
-The risk of ovulatory fertility sees a drastic drop, more than 50%, when five percent of total calories eaten come from vegetable protein instead of an animal's.
+1. Switch protein sources: Replace some of the beef, pork or chicken you eat (animal protein) with vegetable protein sources, such as cooked dried beans and nuts.
+The risk of ovulatory fertility sees a drastic drop, more than 50% when five percent of total calories eaten come from vegetable protein instead of an animal's.

-b.
-Add some high-fat dairy: Call it the Chunky Monkey Effect.
-Low-fat dairy can lead to ovulatry infertility.
+2. Add some high-fat dairy: Call it the Chunky Monkey Effect.
+Low-fat dairy can lead to ovulatory infertility.
 Yes, you read that right—although the study's authors caution against using this to justify late-night freezer raids for a pint of premium ice cream.
-Instead, try to have a whole glassof milk as a substitute to one serving of low-fat dairy food.
+Instead, try to have a whole glass of milk as a substitute to one serving of low-fat dairy food.

 It's not clear how what we eat can determine how easily we will get pregnant.
 Having a healthy diet when trying to conceive makes perfect sense.
 It may increase your odds of getting pregnant, but, beyond that, it nourishes your body so that it is at its healthiest the moment that you do get pregnant.